CytRx Corporation Overview

 CytRx is a biopharmaceutical company focused on discovering and developing new therapeutics to treat patients with high unmet needs.

 CytRx has a milestone and royalty agreement with Orphazyme A/S (“ORPHA.CO”) for arimoclomol.
 The agreement can provide CytRx with up to $120M in potential milestones + royalties paid on arimoclomol.
 Orphazyme is currently studying arimoclomol in clinical trials for 4 indications including Nieman-Pick disease Type C (NPC), amyotrophic lateral sclerosis (ALS), Gaucher disease and sporadic Inclusion Body Myositis (sIBM).
 Recently, Orpahzyme announced encouraging clinical trial data with arimoclomol in NPC.
 NPC is a severely debilitating and fatal disease that predominantly affects children.
-Orphazyme has announced that it has received constructive advice from the European Medicines Agency (EMA)’s Scientific Advice Working Group in response to the request for advice submitted to the agency.
-After receiving this feedback, Orphazyme confirms its intention to file the MAA for NPC in the first half of 2020.
-Orphazyme plans to meet with the US Food and Drug Administration (FDA) to discuss the pathway forward during the Summer and will provide an update after it has received written comments from the FDA.
+Orphazyme has received FDA Breakthrough Therapy Designation for arimoclomol for NPC.
+They have announced they will be submitting a New Drug Application (NDA) with the FDA in the first half of 2020 and a Marketing Authorization Application with the European Medicines Agency (EMA) in the second half of 2020.
 For CytRx, this milestone and royalty agreement represents significant near-term value for our company.

 Centurion BioPharma is a private subsidiary of CytRx focused on oncology research and development.
 For more information on Centurion BioPharma, click here.